 - Thick Wire: Strong floral or copper wire will form the arch of the swing.
 The wire's exact gauge does not matter, but it should be strong enough to hold its shape well but thin enough that it can be easily molded into the appropriate form.

-- Thin Wire: Thinner, more pliable wire is great for weaving decorative accents onto your swing, and will help provide more stability to the swing's structure.
-Avoid the very thinnest wires that will break easily, but choose wire that is easy to twist and coil into fun shapes.
+- Thin Wire: Thinner, more pliable wire is great for weaving decorative accents onto your swing and will help provide more stability to the swing's structure.
+Avoid the very thinnest wires that will break easily, but choose a wire that is easy to twist and coil into fun shapes.

 - Decorative Accents: Beads, ribbons, small silk flowers, dangling crystals, and other colorful accents are great options for decorating a hummingbird swing.
 Red and pink hues will be most attractive to hummingbirds, but any colorful or sparkly accent will help catch these birds' notice and attract them to the yard.

 In addition to these items, you will also need wire snips or cutters, pliers, and a file or sandpaper to build your swing.